 As a resident of Bangkok, Thailand I travel through Suvarnabhumi Airport many times a year.
-One of south east Asia’s biggest airports, Suvarnabhumi was voted one of the world’s top ten airports due to its efficiency, staff, amenities, convenience and, of course, its restaurants.
+One of south east Asia’s biggest airports, Suvarnabhumi was recently voted one of the world’s top ten airports due to its efficiency, staff, amenities, convenience and, of course, its restaurants.

-However, it is just about the cheapest restaurant in the airport, beating McDonald’s by a mile and Thai restaurants by marathons so, if you’re trying to save money, Dairy Queen, in the international departure area, is the place to eat.
+However, it is just about the cheapest restaurant in the airport, beating McDonald’s by a mile and Thai restaurants by marathons so, if you’re trying to save money, Dairy Queen in the international departure area is the place to eat.

-In Bangkok, Black Canyon Coffee is one of my favorite restaurants to grab a quick cheap bite and, at Suvarnabhumi, they’re a good cafe for a latte, a fruit shake, a sandwich, pasta, a Thai rice dish, or a number of other quick meals.
+In Bangkok, Black Canyon Coffee is one of my favorite restaurants to grab a quick cheap bite and, at Suvarnabhumi, they are a good cafe for a latte, a fruit shake, a sandwich, pasta, a Thai rice dish, or a number of other quick meals.

-There’s also a Caffe Nero by Black Canyon in the Main Terminal, so you don’t have to be a passenger to eat here.
+There is also a Caffe Nero by Black Canyon in the Main Terminal, so you don’t have to be a passenger to eat here.
 Just expect it to be busy as the latest trend with Thais is to take the new express train out to the airport, spend an hour wandering around, grab lunch and come back.

 A British company, Whittard serves excellent croissants, cinnamon rolls, and puff pastries as well as scrumptious cakes later on in the day.
-Lattes here are good and prices, while not cheap, are cheaper than many of the other cafes and bakeries, and, in my mind, the coffee and pastries are better.
+Lattes here are good and prices, while not cheap, are cheaper than many of the other cafes and bakeries.
+In my opinion too, the coffee and pastries are better.

 Magic Food Point – Just about the best and cheapest place to eat at Suvarnabhumi, particularly if you like Thai food, is the Magic Food Point food court.
-Many passengers don’t know about this as it’s tucked away on Level One – but ask any staff at any of the check-in desks, they’ll give you directions.
+Many passengers don’t know about this as it is tucked away on Level One – but ask any staff at any of the check-in desks, they’ll give you directions.

-Magic Food Point is superb as it’s just like any typical Thai food court.
+Magic Food Point is superb as it is just like any typical Thai food court.
 You buy coupons to use at the food stalls, browse the many small restaurant stalls where every member of your party can buy something different, then sit in the main eating area all together.
-Prices are much cheaper than in the main airport departure area as airport staff eat here.
+Prices are far cheaper than in the main airport departure area as airport staff eat here.